 It’s been around for 20+ years now and the party continues!

-Read more about lesbian travel in Guatemala here!
+Read more about how we experienced traveling as a lesbian couple in Guatemala here!

 The first time Inge set foot on Guatemalan land was in 2009.
 We traveled back together in 2012.